mathpl/logmetrics/README.md

 - logmetrics_collector.data_pool.key_tracked: Number of keys tracked by a data pool.
   - log_group: log_group name
   - log_group_number: log_group number when multiple goroutines are used
+- logmetrics_collector.data_pool.key_stalled: Number of keys that have been recognized as stale and have been removed.
+  - log_group: log_group name
+  - log_group_number: log_group number when multiple goroutines are used
 - logmetrics_collector.pusher.key_sent
   - pusher_number: pusher number when multiple ones are used.
 - logmetrics_collector.pusher.byte_sent